How we analyze returns?

 number of shares = share price

 We can now plug in the numbers for Apple to see our purchase price back in 2016.
-The number of shares of Apple back then was 5’545 billion.
+At the time, Apple had 5’545 billion shares.

 5’545 = USD 95.00

 What looks like a simple equation gets interesting very quickly though!
 With any move in the share price, we can now see what correspondingly changed on the left side of the equation.
-The changes within a day are usually simply driven by perception – the supply and demand – which is represented by the multiplier, which in turn shows how much people are willing to pay for a given profit.
-Over a period of five years though, the revenue of the company has likely changed, it may have bought back shares, changed its debt structure or its operating margin may have improved or deteriorated.
+The changes within a day are usually simply driven by perception – of supply and demand – which is represented by the multiplier, which shows how much people are willing to pay for a given profit.
+Over a period of five years, though, the revenue of the company has likely changed.
+It may have bought back shares or changed its debt structure, or its operating margin may have improved or deteriorated.
 Now the fun begins.
 We can now precisely attribute what factors drove the change in share price.

 Usefulness

 You may wonder why one should go through all the trouble of calculating these individual factors.
-Well, the break down into these factors has many benefits.
+Well, breaking it down into these factors has many benefits.
 For instance, it tells you a lot about how a fund manager achieved the return you see.
 The significance each factor had on the return may reveal the investment strategy.
-A value investor expects to earn his return through the factor valuation, as he buys undervalued stocks and sells them again once the market appraises the stock at a higher valuation.
-A growth investor on the other hand invests in firms with high revenue growth, while an income investor searches for stocks with high dividend yields.
-Finally, a turnaround investor may look for an operating margin improvement in business under duress.
-Hence, this retrospective analysis reveals whether the investment fund delivered on the initially promised strategy.
+A value investor expects to earn a return through the factor valuation, as they buy undervalued stocks and sell them again once the market appraises the stocks at a higher valuation.
+A growth investor invests in firms with high revenue growth, while an income investor searches for stocks with high dividend yields.
+Finally, a turnaround investor may look for an improved operating margin in a business under duress.
+Thus, this retrospective analysis reveals whether the investment fund delivered on the initially promised strategy.

 The example of Apple

 We use this analysis for all our investments.
-After we sold our shares of Apple in July 2020 at a price of $ 391.05, we analyzed what happened during the time of our investment.
+After we sold our shares of Apple in July 2020 at a price of $391.05, we analyzed what had happened during our investment.
 All we had to do was plug in the numbers to see what drove the increase in share price from $95 to $391.

 Apple in February 2016 at the time of purchase: